Siddaling1/Sales-Data-Analysis-project/README.md

 ## Description

 This project focuses on analyzing retail sales data to gain insights into customer behavior, product performance, and revenue trends.
-The dataset contains information on orders, including products, categories, regions, and total sales.
+The dataset contains information on orders, including products, categories, regions, and total sales and Using tools such as Python, Excel, and Power BI,

 ## Project Overview